mattpopovich/mattpopovich.com/_posts/2021-12-16-tesla-autopilot-vs-25mph-well-marked-curvy-road.md

 math: false                 # Disabled by default for performance reasons
 mermaid: false              # Diagram generation tool via ```mermaid [...]```
 #img_cdn: https://cdn.com
-#img_path: /img/path/
+#media_subpath: /img/path/
 #image:
 #   path: /path/to/image.jpg
 #   width: 100   # in pixels
 #   height: 40   # in pixels
 #   alt: image alternative text
+#   show_image_in_post: false
-#description:               # A short sentence to describe the article, used when sharing links on social media
+#description:               # A short sentence to describe the article, used when sharing links on social media and on homepage
 ---

-TODO: Recreate this post using a youtube link

 ## Into